South Korea Tourist Visa 2026: Full Entry Checklist & Flight Proof Guide

 If you are self-employed, reviewers focus on stability.
 Business registration, tax filings, or an operational certificate often matter more than income size alone.

 If you apply outside your nationality, clarify ties to your country of residence.
-Use one consistent address across documents and show permission to live and work there.
-Mixing addresses can slow completion.
+Use one consistent address across documents.

 Entry Permissions And Administrative Timing In 2026